-$\ensuremath{\textit{Type}}\xspace 2$ systems support interleaved, noninterleaved, or a combination of both configurations.
+Type 2 systems support interleaved, noninterleaved, or a combination of both configurations.

 Memory Errors (Type 1 Systems): Some memory errors will cause a blank display screen.
-If the display screen is blank, the only indication of a failure will be the POST error code displayed on the information panel.
-The factory-installed 2MB kits (pair Al and Bl) are divided into two banks and are addressed as follows:
+If the display screen is blank, a POST error code can't be displayed.
+The factory-installed 2MB kits (pair J1 and J3 on the memory-riser card in slot J11) are divided into two banks and are addressed as follows:

-The first 1MB bank of Al and the first 1MB bank of Bl are the first block $% \left( {{{\rm{B}}} \right)$
+The first 1MB bank of J1 and the first 1MB bank of J3 are the first block

-The second 1MB bank of Al and the second 1MB bank of Bl are the second block.
+The second 1MB bank of J1 and the second 1MB bank of J3 are the second block.

-Any other pairs of memory-module kits (for example A2, B2,) are addressed in the same way; however, the block size depends on the memory kits installed.
+Any other pairs of memory-module kits (for example J2, J4,) are addressed in the same way; however, the block size depends on the memory kits installed